argos-ci/jest-puppeteer/README.md

 ### Configure Puppeteer

-Jest Puppeteer automatically detect the best config to start Puppeteer but sometimes you may need to specify custom options.
+Jest Puppeteer automatically detects the best config to start Puppeteer but sometimes you may need to specify custom options.
 All Puppeteer [launch](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#puppeteerlaunchoptions) or [connect](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#puppeteerconnectoptions) options can be specified in `jest-puppeteer.config.js` at the root of the project.
-Since it is JavaScript, you can use all stuff you need, including environment.
+Since it is JavaScript, you can use all the stuff you need, including environment.

+The browser context can be also specified.
+By default, the browser context is shared. `incognito` is available if you want more isolation between running instances.
+More information available in [jest-puppeteer-environment readme](https://github.com/smooth-code/jest-puppeteer/blob/master/packages/jest-environment-puppeteer/README.md)

 ```js
 // jest-puppeteer.config.js